 Nevertheless, the explosion prompted the refinery to start installing additional safety enhancements, some of which were voluntary safety enhancements and others at the virtually direct request of governmental organizations.
 The explosion also sparked a movement against MHF among locals.
 Those requests for a ban in this local battle continue.

 The resolution, overwhelmingly approved by the LA County Board of Supervisors in mid-February, requests that Gov. Gavin Newsom and the office of the Attorney General Rob Bonta take all necessary efforts to require refineries in California to switch from MHF to safer alternatives.

-According to Lafayette, these safety improvements entail the construction of a new protective steel structure, the installation of an expanded water mitigation system, an improved HF/MHF detection system, and additional water mitigation monitors.
+According to Lafayette, these safety improvements entail the construction of a new protective steel structure, an expanded water mitigation system, an improved HF/MHF detection system, and additional water mitigation monitors.

 While the local battle over this highly toxic chemical at Torrance Wilmington refineries continues, Ehline Law Firm is here to assist any people who’ve suffered due to a company’s negligence in Southern California.
 If you’re ready to fight for your rights, contact us today at 833-LETS-SUE!

 Long Beach personal injury lawyers proudly serve the following Long Beach zip codes: 90711 / 90712 / 90731 / 90740 / 90755 / 90801 / 90802 / 90803 / 90804 / 90805 / 90806 / 90807 / 90808 / 90809 / 90810 / 90813 / 90814 / 90815 / 90822 / 90831 / 90832 / 90833 / 90834 / 90835 / 90840 / 90842 / 90844 / 90845 / 90846 / 90847 / 90848 / 90853 / 90888 / 90895 / 90899

 California injury law firm with locations in Northern, Southern, and Central California.